 As one nursing website noted, going on for your master’s degree can open the door to teaching and management positions that are more highly paid as well as less physically demanding than front-line and entry-level jobs.

-Of course, that increase in pay is a significant attraction too.
+The nursing profession is hugely rewarding.
+You get to make people feel better all day long!
+But lucky for you, the salary for nurses with an advanced degree is a significant attraction too.
 According to Payscale.com, nurses with a master’s degree in some specializations can earn $140,000 a year and up.

 Especially given the ever-changing realities of health insurance and reimbursement patterns, nurse practitioners and similar professionals will increasingly find their skills are needed to provide quality care to everyone.
+In fact, statistics are showing that the demand for these jobs will increase by 31 percent by 2026!

 Nurses who are pursuing an MSN typically concentrate on one of four advanced practice areas: